Aeroluna/heckdocs/docs/animation/tracks-and-points.md

 #### Bases

-Base properties represent a set amount of values and are continously updated.
+Base properties represent a set amount of values and are continuously updated.

 Bases will only evaluate when their value is grabbed.